-A kitchen island itself costs between $1,000 and $10,000, depending on whether you go with a custom or stock unit and whether or not it has appliances or a sink and garbage disposal in it.
+A kitchen island costs $6,000 on average, depending on whether you go with a custom or stock unit and whether or not it has appliances or a sink and garbage disposal in it.
 However, this super popular feature will require you to move plumbing and electrical wiring, which adds labor costs.

 Estimate using about 10% of your remodeling budget on countertops, depending on the material you choose.
-Prices for new countertops range from $15 per square foot for laminate countertops to $75 per square foot for marble or a high-end granite countertop.
+Prices for new countertops range from $11 to $200 per square foot for high-end granite countertop.

 Appliances and fixtures